Maleagant: Melwas

-The fragmentary medieval Welsh poem Dialogue of Melwas and Gwenhyfer (Ymddiddan Melwas a Gwenhwyfar) calls him Melwas of the Isle of Glass (Ynys Wydrin), the Welsh name for Glastonbury in Somerset.
+The fragmentary medieval Welsh poem Dialogue of Melwas and Gwenhyfer (Ymddiddan Melwas a Gwenhwyfar) calls him Melwas of the Isle of Glass (Ynys Wydrin), akin to the Welsh name for Glastonbury in Somerset.
 Chrétien de Troyes' Old French Erec and Enide (c.
 1170) lists Maheloas, the "great" lord of the Isle of Glass (Ile de Voirre, described as a magical island where "thunder is not heard, no lightning strikes or tempest blows, no toads or snakes stay, and it is never too hot or too cold"), among the guests at Arthur's court.
 Geoffrey of Monmouth in his earlier History of the Kings of Britain (c.
 1136) had him Latinized as Malvasius, similarly mentioned as a guest of Arthur but called the king of Iceland.